restimel/i18n-js-parser/README.md

 These 2 libraries are used from CDN, you can change links (in pages/index.html) if you want to run the application locally.

+## Installation

+Clone the project from github.
+You can install it in your project or aside it and set a configuration file in your project to define which files to parse.

+Inside the i18n-js-parser, update all submodules (for translations).

+	git submodule update -i

 ## Start

 Go to the root folder of the project and run: